HypnoBeaverMoose/hypnobeavermoose.github.io/_posts/2024-12-07-game-architecture-using-scriptable-objects-part-2.md

 ```

-You may notice two key differences from the original code.
+If you've watched the lecture you may notice two key differences from the original code.

-First it's `HideFlags.DontUnloadUnusedAsset`. [`HideFlags`](https://docs.unity3d.com/ScriptReference/HideFlags.html) is very misleading name, because it does way more than control the "hiding" behaviour.
-I guess `HideUnloadAndSaveFlags` was deemed too long.
-For us, what is important is that we can use it for force Unity to keep the exact instance of our variable around.
-Otherwise, even if the same variable is referenced in the next scene, this instance is going to be destroyed (especially if you call `UnloadUnusedAssets`) and then a new one will be created in it's place - which is rarely something you need.
+First it's `HideFlags.DontUnloadUnusedAsset`. [`HideFlags`](https://docs.unity3d.com/ScriptReference/HideFlags.html) is very misleading name, because it's way more than "flags for hiding", but I guess `HideUnloadAndSaveFlags` was deemed too long.
+For us, what is important is that we can use it for force Unity to keep the current instance of our variable around.
+Otherwise, even if the same variable is referenced in the next scene, the current instance is going to be destroyed (especially if you call `UnloadUnusedAssets`) and then a new one will be created in it's place - which is rarely something you need.

 You may have also noticed that we have a `realValue` in addition to the `_value`.
 What's up with that?

 Well that gives us the benefits of having a serialized value, that we can access and set in the inspector, combined with the benefits of not having to reset this value manually back to the original after some script changed it in play mode.
+Basically we're having our `_cake` and eating our `_realCake`, too.
+I crack myself up.

-That's taken care for us by the `OnValidate` method.
-More specifically, it does two things:
+`OnValidate` does two things here:

 - Ensures, that `realValue` is set to `_value` every time we change `_value` through the inspector.
 - Resets the value of `realValue` to `_value`, after the asset has been deserialized, which happens, most importantly, after domain reload.

 You probably also noticed the `[System.NonSerialized]`, which might seem redundant.
 After all we all Unity doesn't serialize private variables, right?
 Right?
+Uhm... about that:

 > Unlike other cases of serialization, Unity serializes private fields by default when reloading, even if they don’t have the SerializeField attribute.